logo

 US News & World Report’s Best Student Counseling Programs 2022

-• University of Virginia (#16 tie)3
+• University of Virginia (#16 tie)5

 US News & World Report’s Best Online M.Ed.
 Programs for Student Counseling and Personnel Services 2022

-Schools in Virginia with Counseling Degrees
+Select Schools in Virginia With Counseling Degrees

 Traditional Graduate Programs